 Don’t keep your door shut

 It may be uncomfortable to meet people with no one around, so venturing to campus hotspots with your roommate can be a great way to branch out and meet new people that you can hang out with.
 This is especially useful for groups of people, which can be intimidating to join if you’re not used to it.
 Roommates or any friends you have on campus are great ways to network with other groups and form connections that might lead to deeper bonds.
 But this strategy can be risky if you become too complacent with going places and only talking to your roommate or friend.
-Make sure you talk to other people too!
+Be sure to talk to other people too!

-Do be spontaneous (it builds confidence!)
+Do be spontaneous

 Do ask for digits